korservick/snap/docs/METRICS.md

 # Snap Metrics

-A metric in Snap has the following fields.
+A metric in Snap has the following fields:

 * Namespace `[]core.NamespaceElement` - Uniquely identifies the metric
 * LastAdvertisedTime `time.Time` - Describes when the metric was added to the metric catalog